Moddable-OpenSource/moddable/documentation/xs/XS in C.md

 This section describes the host-related macros of XS in C (see Table 2).
 An annotated example that uses the host-related macros follows.

+The central concept for the macros below is a Host Object.
+A Host Object is an XS object that has data that can only be accessed in C. Host objects are created either using `xsNewHostObject` or using the XS `@` syntax in JavaScript `(class Foo @ "aDestructorFunction" {....`.
+Internally, a Host Object has a single dedicated slot which holds both the destructor and Host Data/Chunk.
+Non-host objects don't have space for Host Data or Host Chunk, so objects that have a JavaScript constructor but also have some methods implemented in C cannot host Host Data or a Host Chunk.

+Host Data is a pointer stored by XS in a Host Object.
+The pointer value and data it points to are managed entirely by the C code.
+XS doesn't do anything beyond storing the pointer.
+Host Data is usually allocated with malloc/calloc, but this isn't required.
+The Host Data is usually disposed in the object's destructor.

+Host Chunk is memory allocated by XS in its chunk heap for use by native C code.
+XS garbage collects the storage when the object is garbage collected.
+The memory is relocatable (like all XS chunks).
+Unlike Host Data this can avoid loosing memory to fragmentation but it requires some extra attention because the pointer can be invalidated by GC due to compaction.
+Consequently, C code needs to refresh the pointer if it performs an operation which could trigger a GC.
+Also, because the block can move, it can only be used inside an XS callback; accessing it from an interrupt, for example, is unsafe because it could be moving.

+> Note that an object has either host data or a host chunk but never both.

 **Table 2.** Host-Related Macros

 <table class="normalTable">